Money in Kazakhstan

 Kazakhstan - Money

-The National Bank of Kazakhstan (NBK) decided to keep the base rate at 9.00% at its 25 January meeting, marking the third consecutive hold, after having cut it by 50 basis points in July 2020.
-Moreover, the rate corridor was kept at plus or minus 1.0 percentage point.
+At its meeting in mid-September, the National Bank of Kazakhstan (NBK) decided to raise the base rate by 25 basis points to 9.50%, marking the second consecutive hike since late July after holding rates for eight successive meetings.
+Meanwhile, the corridor was kept at plus or minus 1.0 percentage point.

-The Bank’s next policy rate decision is scheduled for 9 March.
+The next monetary policy decision is scheduled to take place on 25 October.

 Kazakhstan - Money Data